ThibaultJanBeyer/carousel-slider.js/README.md

 </div>
 ```

+*1.Note: To change the width and/or the height, just change the values of clWidth="100" clHeight="100" to what ever you want.*
-*Note: if you do not need pause/play buttons or even whole Slides, just add/remove them in html.*
+*2.Note: if you do not need pause/play buttons or even whole Slides, just add/remove them in html.*

 That's it!
 You're ready to rock!